HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 *Acceptance criteria are the conditions that a RFC must satisfy to be accepted by users or other stakeholders.*

-1. Data consumers can make use of data from the DCP without knowing what a bundle is.
 1. DCP developers have a shared understanding of what a bundle is, including what is in a bundle and how bundles relate to one another.

 ### Unresolved Questions